Kuga-Satake construction and cohomology of hyperkahler manifolds: Clifford modules and the Kuga-Satake construction

 \proof Recall that $\frso(H,q)\simeq\Lambda^2H\hrarr\CC$, $x\wdg y\mapsto \frac{1}{2}(xy-yx)$ is an isomorphism of $\frso(H,q)$ and a Lie subalgebra of $\CC$ spanned by commutators of elements of $H$.
 Hence the operators $\delta_{\frac{1}{2}(xy-yx)}$ span a subalgebra isomorphic to $\frso(H,q)$.
 The statement of the theorem now follows from \ref{lem_mukai_ext} and \ref{lem_commut} by identifying $\frg_{2}$ with the subspace spanned by all $\Lef_x$ for $x\in H$, $\frg_{-2}$ with the subspace spanned by all $\Lambda_x$ and the unit element of the center of $\frg_0$ with $\Xi$. \endproof

 \remark In the case $\fldk = \bbR$ and $(H,q)$ the cohomology of a hyperk\"ahler manifold with BBF form, one can prove the above theorem by checking that the $\goth{so}(4, 1)$-relations hold for any non-degenerate 3-dimensional subspace $H_3\subset H$.
-This subspace is associated with a hypersymplectic structure which is a complexification of a hyperk\"ahler structure, and satisfies the same relations.

 \lemma For any $x,y\in H$ we have

 \proof Below we will give an explicit argument, based on computations.
 However, these computations are possible to avoid as follows: first, one checks \eqref{_commu_in_k-symple_Equation_} in a 3-symplectic space (this is true and well known because for 3-symplectic space the algebra generated by $L_{\omega_i}$ and $\Lambda_{\omega_j}$ is known and described explicitly in Appendix (\ref{_so_4_1_Remark_}).
 Then, one can notice that it is possible to find a 3-symplectic structure on $V$ containing any generic $x, y \in H\subset \Lambda^2 V^*$, and hence the relation \eqref{_commu_in_k-symple_Equation_} is true on a Zariski dense set of $x, y$.